 - Understand how to use these data with keys to identify plant communities

-Refreshments are provided throughout the day.
-Lunch is not provided.
+Refreshments will be provided throughout the day but lunch is not provided.

 Please mention ConservationJobs.co.uk when enrolling in this Course!